SlickTorpedo/ptb-checkout/README.md

 ```CREATE TABLE creatoruses (codename LONGTEXT, valid BIGINT, userid BIGINT, timestamp BIGINT, ip LONGTEXT);``` <br>
 ```CREATE TABLE invoices (touser LONGTEXT, street LONGTEXT, state LONGTEXT, country LONGTEXT, zipcode BIGINT, quantity BIGINT, invoice LONGTEXT, uniqueid LONGTEXT, timestamp LONGTEXT);``` <br>

+Also there is a config file in all /payment-beta in /giftcard-gateway and /invoices that you will need to configure.

 You can run these on your pterodactyl database if you want but it's not recommended.
 It may break something with billing module.

 #